noctryxzen/Bypasser/README.md

 ### Constants

 Function must contain all specified constants in its bytecode.
-Strings are case-insensitive.
+Strings use partial matching and are case-insensitive.

 ```lua
 Bynew.Hook({Constants = {"Kicked", "Banned", true}})